jdmendoza6/laravel-todo-api-project-1747907605/README.md

 # Laravel Todo API

 This is a Laravel-based API that provides functionality for managing todo items.
 The application is configured for deployment to AWS using ECR, ECS, and an Application Load Balancer.
+It can also be deployed to Amazon EKS.

 ## API Endpoints